Jacob Frey

-Born and raised in Arlington County, Virginia, Frey attended the College of William & Mary on a track and field scholarship.
+Born and raised in Northern Virginia, Frey attended the College of William & Mary on a track and field scholarship.
 He later attended law school at Villanova University.

-During and after law school, Frey was a noted distance runner, ranking in prominent races and receiving an athletic endorsement.
+Frey was a distance runner in college and ran professionally, ranking in prominent races and receiving an athletic endorsement.
 After law school, he moved to Minneapolis, where he worked as an employment discrimination and civil rights lawyer before entering politics.

 Early life and education

-Frey was born in Arlington County, Virginia. into a Jewish family.
-He grew up in nearby Oakton, Virginia, a suburb of Washington, D.C., where his parents were professional modern ballet dancers; his mother is of Russian-Jewish ancestry and his father converted to Judaism.

-Frey attended the College of William and Mary after graduating from high school, receiving a Bachelor of Arts degree in 2004.
-While attending, he was a distance runner on the track and field team and all-Colonial Athletic Association (CAA) cross-country runner.
+Frey was born in Arlington County, Virginia, to a Jewish family.
+He grew up in nearby Oakton, a suburb of Washington, D.C., where his parents, Christopher and Jamie (née Goldstein) Frey, were professional modern ballet dancers.
+His mother is of Russian Ashkenazi Jewish ancestry.
+His father, who is of German and English ancestry, converted to Judaism.
+Frey graduated from Oakton High School and the College of William & Mary, receiving a Bachelor of Arts degree in 2004.
+At William & Mary, he was a distance runner on the track and field team and all-Colonial Athletic Association (CAA) cross-country runner.
 He competed at the 2002 NCAA Division I Cross Country Championships.
 Frey won the 2002 CAA 5,000-meter title in track.

 Career

 After graduating from college, Frey received a contract from a shoe company to run professionally.
-He ran in several marathons across the country and competed for Team USA in the 2007 Pan American Games marathon, finishing in fourth place.
+He ran in several marathons across the country and competed for Team USA in the 2007 Pan American Games marathon, finishing in fourth place and with his personal record marathon time of 2:16:44.
+In 2008 he competed in the U.S. Olympic Team Trials, with a time of 2:18.19.

 Frey moved to Minneapolis in 2009 after graduating cum laude from the Villanova University School of Law and joined the law firm Faegre & Benson to practice employment discrimination and civil rights law before moving on to the law firm Halunen & Associates.
 Frey gave his graduating class's commencement speech.

 In late 2011, Frey ran in a special election for an open state senate seat and came in fifth in the party primary, ahead only of someone who had dropped out of the race.

 In 2012, Frey founded and organized the first Big Gay Race, a 5K charity race to raise money for Minnesotans United for All Families, a political group organizing for marriage equality.